When Should You Seek Marriage Counseling And Does It Actually Work?

 - You think your partner is the only one who needs to change.
 Thinking that your partner needs to change and that you or a therapist can make them change will only lead to frustration.
 Problems in a relationship often arise when BOTH persons are at fault, and you can only change your thought patterns, behaviors, and reactions.

 - Your problems have persisted and are getting worse.
-You may have made some efforts to change and perhaps have even gone so far as getting marriage counseling in the past.
+You may have made some efforts to change and perhaps have even gone so far as getting marital counseling in the past.
 If the issues persist, however, it may be time to consider signing on for more sessions or engaging a new therapist.

 - Your main source of emotional support is outside of the marriage.
 Occasionally turning to a friend or family member for support is not a problem.
-You should get help through marriage counseling; however, if you find you do it consistently because you doubt your partner's willingness or ability to provide the support you need.
+You should get help through marital counseling; however, if you find you do it consistently because you doubt your partner's willingness or ability to provide the support you need.

 - Every problem is a BIG problem.
 When even the little things (like your partner's habits and idiosyncrasies which never bothered you before) become the flashpoint for a blowout argument, it is time for help.